sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ![grpquota mount option applied; quota database built; group quotas turned on](../screenshots/06-storage-and-quotas_10.png)

-> **Design note — legacy vs. native ext4 quota:** both `quotacheck` and `quotaon` warned that external quota files are deprecated on ext4 in favor of the filesystem's native quota feature.
-An attempt was made to switch to the native method (`tune2fs -O quota`), which failed with `Invalid mount option set: quota` — a mount-option conflict in this environment that wasn't worth extensive detour time to resolve, since the legacy external-file method is still fully functional and widely deployed.
+> **Note:** Both `quotacheck` and `quotaon` warned that external quota files are deprecated on ext4 in favor of the filesystem's native quota feature.
+An attempt was made to switch to the native method (`tune2fs -O quota`), which failed with `Invalid mount option set: quota`, a mount-option conflict in this environment that wasn't worth extensive detour time to resolve, since the legacy external-file method is still fully functional and widely deployed.
 The environment was cleanly reverted to the working legacy method rather than left in a half-migrated state:

 ```bash
 sudo mount -a